New Brunswick Immunization Schedule

 Overview

-The New Brunswick Routine Immunization Schedule is set by the Department of Health-Public Health.
-Vaccines recommended in the Routine Immunization Schedule are provided by Public Health and other health-care providers throughout New Brunswick.
+The New Brunswick Immunization Schedule is set by the Department of Health-Public Health.
+Vaccines recommended in the immunization schedule are provided by Public Health and other health-care providers throughout New Brunswick.
 “On time” and “on schedule” immunization provide the best protection against vaccine preventable diseases.

 Routine childhood immunization schedule